 Most people think of a facelift as an aesthetic surgical procedure that helps restore youthfulness to the face.
 While that’s correct, what you may not realize is a facelift only involves the lower two-thirds of the face.
 That is, a facelift only affects the cheeks and jawline.
 However, it is common to have other aesthetic procedures done at the same time, such as a brow lift, to complement the facelift and enhance the overall effect.

 The goal of a facelift is to refresh your appearance by reversing the signs of aging and effects of gravity.
 During the procedure, the surgeon will reposition and reshape the tissues below the skin.
 When complete, he will return the skin to a natural position.
 The desired outcome is a natural, revitalized appearance from the entire facial structure, not just tightened skin.

 There are two different surgical approaches to a facelift.
-Your surgeon will recommend what he feels will achieve the most desirable results for you.
+Dr Turner will recommend what he feels will achieve the most desirable results for you.